 - gain control of the whole process, from farm to plate, as they say.

 This also allows you to build your own supply chain so your business is not reliant on any third party.

 With private labelling you can ‘customize’ the design and tweak it to better fit your consumers thereby differentiating your brand from others.

 This may all sound very daunting and almost impossible but it is not.

 Private labelling as a business model has been about since the beginning of capitalism and is one of the most profitable models to follow, that’s why so many retailers from electronics to clothing stores use it.

-So why don’t more people sell private label products?
+So why aren’t more people selling private label products?